iasx/theory/Types.md

 ```
 > *character, sign, rune*
 - Image of a letter, number or any other character.
-- *Encoding* is collection of correspondings between symbols and natural numbers, which are used to represent them (`Natural → Character` pairs).
+- *Encoding* is collection of correspondences between symbols and natural numbers, which are used to represent them (`Natural → Character` pairs).

 ### Collection